Diversity, Equity, and Inclusion at The Arbor Company

 We hosted our first ever all-company town halls in December 2020 to review our commitments to racial justice, equity, and inclusion.
 Approximately 100 people attended.

 We were certified as a Great Place to Work for the second year in a row in December 2020 with 75% of Arbor people completing the survey about their work experience.
 We recognized meaningful disparities within the data based on race and employment status (hourly, salaried, full time, part time).
-Communities will build plans to learn more and address these questions.
+Communities will continue to build and refine plans to learn more and address these questions.

 In February 2021 we started a dedicated diversity group in our internal Workplace discussion and collaboration platform to provide a platform for increased conversation around diversity, equity, and inclusion.